Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 Russell is a town that I passed without stopping along KS I-70 from Kansas to Colorado dozens of times.
 My mistake!
 Russell and the surrounding towns offer travelers warm hospitality and sights that surprise them.
 Good people, interesting attractions, and a variety of dining options make Russell County a sure-win.

-The store manager, Lynette, sat down with me to chat about the store in the coffee lounge.
+The store manager, Lynette, sat down with me in the coffee lounge to chat about the store.
 I sipped a specialty coffee, The Feathered Frenzy, and enjoyed a scratch-made scone from the espresso bar.
 As we talked, I noticed several locals sitting together in small groups, talking over coffee.
 Immediately, I could feel a real sense of community.

 I learned the store has a decades-long history of outfitting homes with furnishings and gift items.
 The Feathered Nest provides in-home design services for those looking to upgrade their living spaces from flooring to textiles.
 It’s far more than a standard small-town furniture store.
-They also provide free consultations to homeowners who want to meet with the designers at home or in the store.

 Aside from home design items, they sell apparel, jewelry, and baby + preteen gift items.
 It’s impossible not to find a gift for someone in The Feathered Nest.
 Lynette and her team take the time to listen to your needs and direct you to the perfect purchase for someone.

-My next stop led me to
+My next stop was

 Record-holding racer, Don, gave me a tour of the museum.
 It was built to capture the history of racing personalities, house memorabilia, and display race cars.
-More or less unregulated, midgets cars have been driven at Belleville by some of the best drivers, including many of today’s Nascar celebrities, from Kasey Kahne to Jeff Gordan.
+More or less unregulated, midget cars have been driven at Belleville by some of the best drivers, including many of today’s NASCAR celebrities, from Kasey Kahne to Jeff Gordon.
 The track is also home to sprint car racing and touts 305 national winners.

 It only made sense to visit

 He told me that the Belleville Midget Nationals started at the track in 1978, an event that still fills the stands today.
-Later, the Belleville 305 Spring Nationals was born Thus, High Banks has an inner track and an outer track with an incredibly steep, 23-degree bank.
+Later, the Belleville 305 Spring Nationals was born.
+Thus, High Banks has an inner and an outer track, with an incredibly steep 23-degree bank.
 Race fans can sit in the stands only feet from the track to cheer on their favorite driver during

 The two-story building includes rooms with comfortable bunk beds, a common living space with an open kitchen, and two full bathrooms with laundry facilities.
-Downstairs, I found two authentic bank vaults and a foray with oversized windows flooding the space with sunlight.
+Downstairs, I found two authentic bank vaults and a foyer with oversized windows that flooded the space with sunlight.

 Visitors to the historic building will love what Shanna has done with it.
 She regularly rotates new retail inventory, making shopping a delight.
-I’m still kicking myself for not buying the necklace I had my eye on.
-Luckily, I can order many of the store’s items

 Soon, I found myself walking down to another shopping destination,

-Just as I was about to purchase my finds, I was greeted by the Depot Market’s owner.
+Just as I was about to purchase my finds, the Depot Market’s owner greeted me.
 He invited me to sit down to learn more about the depot and his business.
 A few minutes into our conversation, I felt like I had made a new friend.

 As we walked, Dan told me about his love of rural farming and a quieter way of life.
 He mentioned how wonderful it is to see people visit in droves to pick their own pumpkins in the fall and meander through the corn maze.
-For his family and the Depot Market’s employees, watching people smile while picking a basket of blackberries is another rewarding part of the job.
+For his family and the Depot Market’s employees, watching people smile as they pick a basket of blackberries is another rewarding part of the job.

 Eight miles north of U.S. 36 on K-266, I drove to the